-Before commencing work, particularly on a new site, you could seek LEA (Local Education Authority) or environmental health advice that the land is safe to work on and not contaminated.
-Even if your site is safe to use it is worth remembering that soil contains many millions of bacteria and other micro-organisms, most are harmless although some are potentially very dangerous.
-Try not to let children have contact with soil if they have a cut; ensure all children have an up-to-date tetanus inoculation; be vigilant that children are not sucking their fingers and insist on good hand-washing.
+Before commencing work, particularly on a new site, you could seek LEA (Local Education Authority) or environmental health advice to ensure the land is safe to work on and not contaminated.
+Even if your site is safe to use, it is worth remembering that soil contains many millions of bacteria and other micro-organisms.
+Most are harmless but some are potentially very dangerous.
+Try not to let children have contact with soil if they have a cut; ensure all children have an up-to-date tetanus inoculation; be vigilant that children are not sucking their fingers, and insist on good hand-washing and glove wearing.

 Some plants can cause allergic reactions for some individuals e.g. grasses can cause hayfever, rue can cause blisters.
-Other plants have poisonous parts if eaten (laburnum seeds, potato fruits and fungi, and many common bulbs can be toxic if eaten such as daffodils.
+Other plants have poisonous parts if eaten such as laburnum seeds, potato fruits and fungi, and many common bulbs can be toxic if eaten such as daffodils.

-Cat, dog and foxes faeces' carry an extremely harmful micro-organism, Toxocara canis, which can cause blindness.
-Do not garden with children on areas readily visited by these animals or ensure you have checked the site beforehand.
+Cat, dog and fox faeces can also carry an extremely harmful micro-organism, Toxocara canis, which can cause blindness.
+Do not garden with children on areas likely to be visited by these animals or ensure you have checked the site beforehand.
 If children come across any faeces, make sure they know to notify an adult.

-Many people garden with chemicals, which are potentially harmful both to children and to wildlife.
-As a matter of principal, it is the best policy to allow no chemicals into the school garden.
+Many people garden with chemicals, which are potentially harmful both to people and to wildlife.
+As a matter of principle, it is the best policy to not allow any chemicals into the school garden.
 If you do have chemicals around, such as plant feed, ensure they cannot be easily reached by very young people and that older students know how to use them safely.

-Gardens will often be slippery - grass, wet soil, paths, decking etc all provide a hazard if children are not careful.
+Gardens will often be slippery and grass, wet soil, paths, decking etc. can all provide a hazard if children are not careful.
 Point this out regularly as a risk, or put signage in place.
 Get your children to make signs for these areas using the fun activity 'Make signs & labels'.
 Also ensure pupils always wear the right footwear for the weather and activity.